lisimmo/gooatkeeper/README.md

 # Goat Keeper API

 This API application is built with Ruby on Rails and allows users to manage animal records on a farm.
-It provides endpoints to create, read, update, and delete animal records, as well as perform various queries and filtering.
+It provides endpoints to create, read, update, and delete goat, breeds and treatments records, as well as perform various queries and filtering.

 ## Getting Started